RS Components safeguard critical conveyor systems with Pressac machine monitoring sensors

 Packing and fulfilling orders is big business at RS, and getting orders out of the door on time is entirely dependent on the motor-powered conveyor system.
 It’s absolutely essential that the motors are kept in top condition – not just because that makes them more energy efficient, but also because a breakdown could be catastrophic.
 According to Deloitte 42% of industrial downtime is caused by equipment failure.

-As the company’s facilities team identified, the two most critical elements of the conveyor system were the lowerator and elevator, which pass packaging totes between floors during the order fulfillment process.
+As the company’s facilities team identified, the two most critical elements of the conveyor system were the lowerator and elevator, which pass packaging totes between floors during the order fulfilment process.
 By monitoring the condition and performance of these two parts, they could schedule maintenance when it was needed and avoid costly breakdowns.

 They main three indicators that a motor is running smoothly are vibration, temperature and current.
 Any changes to normal operating conditions can indicate a fault or potential breakdown, so by monitoring the electrical current drawn the facilities team would have an insight into the health of the motor.